 Diet and Nutrition

 All dogs should be fed a high-quality and appropriately portion-controlled diet, and the Lakeland Terrier is no exception.
+Obesity is a concern for companion dogs worldwide.
+Make sure you do not overfeed your Lakeland Terrier and talk to your vet if you're unsure what or how much to feed your terrier.

-Known for being a very healthy breed
+Known for being a healthy breed

-Playful, characterful and often good with kids
+Playful and good with kids

 Doesn't shed much